pjuyal007/E-commerce-product-and-user-behaviour-analytics-dashboard/Data/readme.md

-This file contains raw and cleaned data
+This folder contains raw and cleaned data